mAlzuman/Final-Project-of-Bootcamp/README.md

 + The relation between House type and countries.
     *  some nationality prefer specific type of houses.
     * the availability of home type in each country.
-4+ The increase or decrease of renewal subscriptions in some country.
++ The increase or decrease of renewal subscriptions in some country.
    * The churn of hosts can affect the availability of houses in different countries?
 # tools
- + BigQuery :to perform iinitial EDA on the raw data sources
+ + BigQuery : to perform iinitial EDA on the raw data sources
     * Examine the data types, formats, and quality of the various data tables.
     * Identify any missing values, outliers, or inconsistencies that need to be addressed.
     * Understand the relationships and dependencies between different data entities.